 3Use of synthetic or synthetic blend motor oil is not mandatory.
-Engine oil need only meet the requirements of Ford specification WSS-M2C930-A and the API Certification mark.
+Engine oil need only meet the requirements of Ford specification WSS-M2C929-A (3.5L V6 SHO engine) or WSS-M2C930-A (3.5L V6 engine) and the API Certification mark.
 4Add the coolant type originally equipped in your vehicle.
-To determine your vehicle's coolant type (color), check your coolant reservoir.
+Check the coolant reservoir bottle labeling for the correct fluid type to use.